dotnet/AspNetCore.Docs/aspnetcore/tutorials/build-your-first-blazor-app.md

 By [Luke Latham](https://github.com/guardrex) and [Daniel Roth](https://github.com/danroth27)

 This tutorial teaches concepts and techniques for building Blazor apps.
-In this tutorial, you build the *Galactic Planetary Atlas* app, an app that manages a collection of planet objects.
+In this tutorial, you build the *Galactic Planetary Atlas* app, an app that manages a list of planets.

 Learn how to: